pUAST Drosophila Gene Expression Vector

 The P-element is a class-II transposon, meaning that it moves in a cut-and-paste manner, hopping from place to place without leaving copies behind.
 (In contrast, class-I transposons move in a copy-and-paste manner.)
 The transposition creates 8 bp direct repeats at the integration site in the genome.

-The pUAST system is commonly used to generate transgenic flies by co-injecting the pUAST and helper plasmids into Drosophila early embryos.
+The pUAST system is commonly used to generate transgenic flies by co-injecting the pUAST and the helper plasmid encoding the P transposase into Drosophila early embryos.
 P transposase-mediated recombination between the two P-element terminal repeats leads to germline recombination events which produce transgenic offspring carrying the user’s gene of interest.
 The P transposase will only be expressed for a short time, and with loss of the helper plasmid, the integration of the transposon in the host genome becomes permanent.
 The mini white gene on the pUAST vector encodes for eye color and acts as a marker for the identification of transgenic flies which have undergone successful recombination of the transgene.
 PCR or other molecular methods can also be used to identify transgenic cells or animals.

 In the pUAST system, your gene of interest is cloned downstream of an engineered, inducible promoter consisting of five tandemly arrayed GAL4 binding sites (5xUAS) and the hsp70 TATA box promoter.
 This GAL4/UAS system is designed to direct selective, GAL4-dependent expression of the gene of interest.
 The GAL4 protein activates gene transcription upon binding to the UAS sites on the pUAST plasmid.
 Therefore, in the absence of GAL4 expression the gene of interest remains silent, but introduction of GAL4 by crossing to a GAL4-expressing Drosophila line, results in transcriptional activation of the gene of interest in GAL4-expressing cells.